 One of those times was when I was about one month into working out.

-My confidence was building with every pound of weight I would add to my workouts, but as it happens with most newbies.
-I got in way over my head and began lifting more weight than I could handle; sacrificing form and time under tension.
+My confidence was building with every pound of weight I would add to my lifts, but as it happens with most newbies… My ego got in the way, and I began lifting more weight than I could handle; sacrificing form and time under tension.

 The months passed and I wasn’t growing, I had begun training like a powerlifter without even knowing it.

-This is the kind of workout that will shock your nervous system and leads to your body getting used to those heavy explosive movements.
-Olympic lifters do mostly this kind of lifting because all they really care about is putting up the weight, and not really about gaining muscle.
+This is the kind of workout that will shock your nervous system, and leads to your body getting used to those heavy explosive movements.
+Olympic lifters do mostly this kind of lifting, because all they really care about is putting up the weight, not about gaining muscle.

 Now as an ectomorph, making those sweet muscle gains is your primary goal, therefore you should adopt a bodybuilders workout.